ffekirnew/tower-of-hanoi-gui/README.md

 This is a mini python program that will set up disks and implement a well-known recursive algorithm to solve the Tower of Hanoi problem.

 ### History
-I initially wrote this program for an assignment in one of my classes in my study (Namely, Data Structures and Algorithms).
-In the class flashy GUI is not given the priority rather the data structures and algorithms, so forgive my GUI.
+I initially wrote this program as an assignment for one of the courses I was studying at Uni.
+(Namely, Data Structures and Algorithms).
+In the class flashy GUI is not given the priority, rather the data structures and algorithms, so forgive my GUI.

 ### Usage
 1. Run main.py